Rotterdam: Swimming

-Rotterdam's swimming tradition started with Marie Braun aka Zus (sister) Braun, who was coached to a gold medal at the 1928 Amsterdam Olympics by her mother Ma Braun, and 3 European titles three years later in Paris.
-In her career as 14-time national champ, she broke 6 world records.
+Rotterdam's swimming tradition started with Marie Braun, also known as Zus (sister) Braun, who was coached to a gold medal at the 1928 Amsterdam Olympics by her mother, Ma Braun, and 3 European titles three years later in Paris.
+In her career as a 14-time national champion, she broke 6 world records.
 Ma Braun later also coached the Rotterdam-born, three-times Olympic champion Rie Mastenbroek during the Berlin Olympics in 1936.
-In later years Inge de Bruijn became a Rotterdam sports icon as triple Olympic Gold medal winner in 2000 and triple European Gold medal winner in 2001.
+In later years, Inge de Bruijn became a Rotterdam sports icon as a triple Olympic gold medal winner in 2000 and a triple European gold medal winner in 2001.

 Sailing

-Olympic Gold medalist, in the O-Jolle during 1936 Olympics, Daan Kagchelland was born in Rotterdam and member of the Rotterdamsche Zeil Vereeniging.
-The Kralingse plas was and is still a source of Olympic sailors like Koos de Jong, Ben Verhagen, Henny Vegter, Serge Kats and Margriet Matthijsse.
+Olympic gold medalist, in the O-Jolle during the 1936 Olympics, Daan Kagchelland was born in Rotterdam and was a member of the Rotterdamsche Zeil Vereeniging.
+The Kralingse Plas was and is still a source of Olympic sailors like Koos de Jong, Ben Verhagen, Henny Vegter, Serge Kats and Margriet Matthijsse.

 Motorcycle racing

-Motorcycle speedway was staged in the Feyenoord Stadium after the second world war.
+Motorcycle speedway was staged in the Feyenoord Stadium after the Second World War.
 The team which raced in a Dutch league was known as the Feyenoord Tigers.
 The team included Dutch riders and some English and Australian riders.

-Sportsmen of the year election
+Sportsmen of the Year election

 Since 1986, the city has selected its best sportsman, woman and team at the Rotterdam Sports Awards Election, held in December.